 1980 – While other restaurants offered glass pours from Gallo and Cribari, lower-end wineries with a screw-top cap, Duke’s was the first to offer high-end glass pours with a cork finish.
 Selections included Sorve and Vouvre varietals from Italy and France, Cabernet and Chardonnay from California, and Chateau St. Michelle’s signature Johannesburg Riesling.

-1999 – Duke’s began garnishing its Bloody Mary with two Wild Pacific Mexican Prawns, a green olive on a skewer and pickled asparagus long before bacon and cheeseburgers were adorning Bloody Mary cocktails.
+1999 – Duke began garnishing its Bloody Mary with two Wild Pacific Mexican Prawns, a green olive on a skewer, and pickled asparagus long before bacon and cheeseburgers were adorning Bloody Mary cocktails.
 To this day, its “Bloody Bloody Mary” is the number one best-selling beverage on the menu.

 1981 – Kamikaze Cocktails were first invented at Duke’s, incorporating equal parts lime juice, triple sec, and vodka, shaken over ice and served straight up.

-2001 – Spirit infusions were created at Duke’s.
+2001 – Spirit infusions were created at Duke’s Seafood.
 Classic offerings have always included black pepper/roasted garlic/roasted bell peppers/onions/lemon infused vodka for its “Bloody Bloody Mary” and lime/mint/cucumber infused vodka for its Cucumber Mojito.

 2014 – High fructose corn syrup is removed from the restaurant company-wide.
 All carbonated beverages use Seattle Soda Company and various other sodas and organic lemonade and juices

-Throughout the company, Duke’s allows each location to select three to six of its own rotating tap handles based on local breweries and customer interest.
+Throughout the company, Duke lets each location select three to six of its own rotating tap handles based on local breweries and customer interest.